US court refuses to reinstate Trump's Muslim ban

 "We will work very, very hard to defeat this kind of discriminatory ban that really doesn't help anybody."

-Justice Robart's ban order temporarily suspended the nation's refugee programme and immigration from countries that have raised security concerns.
+Justice Robart's ban order temporarily suspended the nation's refugee programme and immigration from countries that the Trump administration says raise security concerns.

 Justice department lawyers appealed to the 9th US Circuit, arguing that the president has the constitutional power to restrict entry to the US and that the courts cannot second-guess his determination that such a step was needed to prevent terrorism.